* Cost Includes In-Country Flights: Moscow to Mineralnye Vody to St. Petersburg

 Day 1: Depart U.S.A.
 Depending on flight times and connections travel to Moscow, Russia typically takes almost 24 hours from the U.S.

 Day 2: Arrive in Moscow (SVO).
 A group transfer is arranged from the airport to our hotel at 4:00 p.m.
-We can arrange a personal transfer for you if your flight arrives after 3:00 p.m., or if you are arriving at a different airport.
-This will be at an additional cost but is much less expensive than taking a taxi.
+We can arrange a personal transfer for you if your flight arrives earlier in the day, after 3:00 p.m., or if you are arriving at a different airport.
+This will be at an additional cost, but is much less expensive than taking a taxi.
 Once we check-in to our hotel, the afternoon is free to rest and explore the city.
 A team orientation meeting is held at 7:00 p.m.
 We spend the night in Moscow at the Park Inn Sadu.

 The streets of Moscow